Gluten Free in Vienna 2024 – The Sightseeing Coeliac

 We also enjoyed taking a ride on the Ferris wheel to take in the views of Vienna and there was even time for some mini golf.

 I managed to cram a lot into my time but obviously in such a short trip I barely scratched the surface of a city that seems to cater extremely well for those with coeliac.
-My friend works out there several times a year so hopefully another trip will soon be on the cards!
+I really want to return to Vienna with Paul for a longer trip to explore more as Vienna is an amazing city.
+There are also a lot of rooftop bars that I would like to try but these do need advance reservations.

 Austria as well as being very gluten free friendly, is also very clear for other dietary requirements too using a lettering system to mark up their menus for allergens.
 This means it is probably also an easy destination for those with multiple allergies.
 My only problem was I kept looking at the ‘G’s on the menus out of habit which actually referred to lactose!
 For gluten free you are looking for the options that do not have the letter A next to them!

-None of the places I ate at were 100% gluten free so do remember to ask the relevant questions on cross contamination controls as you will need to make your own decision as to whether they are right for you.
+Most of the places I have eaten at in Vienna were not 100% gluten free so do remember to ask the relevant questions on cross contamination controls as you will need to make your own decision as to whether they are right for you, especially as menus, staff, ingredients and processes can change so quickly and my comfort level of eating out may not be yours.

-3 thoughts on “Gluten Free in Vienna – The Sightseeing Coeliac”
+3 thoughts on “Gluten Free in Vienna 2024 – The Sightseeing Coeliac